Blazam-App/docs.blazam.org/docsource/admin/permissions.md

 When enabled, this requires that the user have an email address in their Blazam profile.
 Note, this is pulled from Active Directory at first sync.

+An email with a password reset link will be sent to the user's email address.

 #### Require PIN
-When enabled, this requires that the user provide their PIN (set in their Blazam profile) to utilize the password reset feature.
+When enabled, this requires that the set a PIN in their Blazam profile to utilize the password reset feature.

-You can set a minimum PIN length in the application settings.
+You can also set a minimum PIN length.

 #### Require Security Questions
-When enabled, this requires that the user answer their security questions (set in their Blazam profile) to utilize the password reset feature.
+When enabled, this requires that the user set their security questions in their Blazam profile to utilize the password reset feature.

 Users create three of their own questions and answers in their Blazam profile.